Board of Directors

 Jason Alley, Jonesport

-Jason is a local clammer and lobster fisherman.
-He began fishing at the tender age of 8.
-Despite a marine engineering degree from Maine Maritime Academy and experience as a merchant mariner, he has invested in sustaining the fishing industry.
+Jason is a local clammer and lobsterman.
+He began fishing at the tender age of 8 and is invested in sustaining the fishing industry.
+Jason holds a marine engineering degree from Maine Maritime Academy and has experience as a merchant mariner.
 He volunteered for a position on DEI’s board after his children attended our summer camps.
 Besides being a patient and active board member, Jason contributes to our research and education efforts in many ways, including giving up work days to help collect experiments with his boat, and bringing us brood stock or touch tank critters.

 Jonathan Alley, Addison